 - 2 teaspoon sugar

 - 2 pork chops bone in

 - 2 eggs whisked

 - 1 tablespoon vegetable oil

 - rice for serving

-- Make a dashi stock for the sauce by combining the water with the onion - anchovy, if using.
-Bring to a boil.
+- Make a dashi stock for the sauce by combining the water with the dried kelp.
+Bring to a simmer and cook 10 minutes.
 Remove from heat and add the bonito flakes.
 Cover and let sit for 10 minutes.
 Remove the lid and strain the liquid.

-- Pour 1/3 cup of the dashi stock into a medium bowl, discarding the rest or saving it for next time.
+- Pour ⅓ cup of the dashi stock into a medium bowl, saving it for next time.
 Add the sugar, soy sauce and mirin.
 Stir until the sugar dissolves.
 Set aside.

 - Prepare the pork cutlets.
 Cover with plastic wrap and gently pound with a mallet to tenderize the meat.
 Remove the plastic wrap and season both sides with salt and pepper.

 - Dredge the pork in the flour, shaking off the excess.
-Dip the pork in the egg than coat with the panko.
+Dip the pork in the egg then coat with the panko.
 Carefully lay in the heated oil and fry until golden brown, about 3 minutes.
 Flip and cook on the other side until golden brown, about 2 minutes.
-Remove from the oil and transfer to a paper towel lined plate.
+Remove from the oil and transfer to a paper towel-lined plate.
 Set aside.